Supporting local politics: Bosch installs IP-based conference system at Basingstoke Borough Council

 Council members have the freedom to sit at any seat in the meeting room, as the system automatically registers their presence at a specific location thanks to the NFC (Near Field Communication) card registration on the discussion devices.
 When a speaker activates its microphone, the system’s automatic camera control points the camera towards their location, zooming in and displaying their image on the big screen.

 Additional features were added to the installation thanks to DICENTIS’ compatibility with third-party software.
-Two companies – Arbor Media, European market leader in conference recording and streaming services, and MVI Engineering, expert in creating conference software solutions – worked together to create a webcasting and conference control software package that was integrated with the DICENTIS system.
+MVI Engineering, expert in creating conference software solutions worked together with VP Bastion to create a webcasting and conference control software package that was integrated with the DICENTIS system.
 This solution helped to fulfill all the Borough Council’s requirements, including report generation via live image feed and identification by name and party affiliation on the council’s YouTube channel.
 In addition to displaying the DICENTIS-enabled voting results on the council chamber’s big screen, it is now possible to share the voting results on the YouTube Live feed.

 Since the installation, the new DICENTIS system has supported a seamless and transparent democratic process at Basingstoke and Deane Borough Council.
-“Having a fully integrated conference system with audio-video feeds from meetings automatically streamed to the council’s YouTube channel was a must,” says Iain Steel, Director of VP Bastion.
+“Having a fully integrated conference system with audio-video feeds from meetings automatically streamed to the council’s YouTube channel was a must,” says Iain Steele, Director of VP Bastion (now called VP-AV).
 Behind the scenes, via the third-party MVI Engineering application, the system automatically upgrades to the latest software versions.
 These centralized updates save time and operating costs.
 With the potential to increase the system’s functionality and size in the upcoming years, the council has a future-proof and expandable conference solution from Bosch, which already supplies around 50 percent of councils in the United Kingdom and Ireland.

 Press contact and Media Service